Read our 2017 Report Card for Lawson.

 The chart is based on the bills Lawson has sponsored and cosponsored.
 See full analysis methodology.

 - House Committee on Agriculture

-Lawson was the primary sponsor of 1 bill that was enacted:
+Lawson was the primary sponsor of 2 bills that were enacted:

 - H.R.
 3638: To designate the facility of the United States Postal Service located at 1100 Kings Road in Jacksonville, Florida, as the “Rutledge Pearson Post Office Building”.

 - H.R.
 4687: To designate the health care center of the Department of Veterans Affairs in Tallahassee, Florida, as the Sergeant Ernest I. “Boots” Thomas VA Clinic, and for other purposes.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Lawson sponsors bills primarily in these issue areas:

 Some of Lawson’s most recently sponsored bills include...